OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

     public boolean willDecode(String s) {
         boolean canDecode = false;

-        //If the provided JSON representation is empty/null then we indicate that representation cannot be decoded to our expected object if (s == null \|\| s.trim().isEmpty()) {
+        //If the provided JSON representation is empty/null then we indicate that
+        //representation cannot be decoded to our expected object if (s == null \|\| s.trim().isEmpty()) {
             return canDecode;
         }

-        //Try to cast the provided JSON representation to our object to validate at least the structure (content validation is done during decoding) try {
+        //Try to cast the provided JSON representation to our object to validate at least
+        //the structure (content validation is done during decoding) try {
             AuthenticationRequest test = new Gson().fromJson(s, AuthenticationRequest.class);
             canDecode = (test != null);